Indian Airlines Flight 605: Controversy

-India's investigative team concluded that pilot error was the cause of the accident, which was supported by Airbus Industrie.
+India's investigative team concluded that pilot error was the cause of the accident, which was supported by Airbus Industries.
 However, the India Commercial Pilot Association (ICPA) disputed the report, claiming that a design flaw on the Airbus A320 was the cause of the crash.

-The ICPA stated that the senior Captain of the flight, Captain Gopujkar, wouldn't have made the series of mistakes described in the official report, and stated that there was no proof that he made the faulty setting (since the flight data recorder didn't record such mistakes).
+The ICPA stated that the senior Captain of the flight, Captain Gopujkar, would not have made the series of mistakes described in the official report, and stated that there was no proof that he made the faulty setting (since the flight data recorder did not record such mistakes).
 The association also believed that the engines went to idle power because of a major system defect, and that, even when Gopujkar tried to shut his director off, it didn't respond.
 They also claimed that the time lag of 0.5 seconds for the auto-thrust controls to act proved to be disastrous.

 At the time, the Airbus A320 was relatively new, having just been launched in 1988.
 Its main difference from other aircraft was that it used fly-by-wire (FBW) technology.
 In a conventional aircraft the pilot was in direct contact with the actuator; so if the pilot opened the throttle more, the actuator immediately gave the pilot more power.
-In the A320, however, the pilot’s command is first directed to an onboard computer — and the actuator responds only when the computer determines that it is okay to do so.
+In the A320, however, the pilot's command is first directed to an onboard computer — and the actuator responds only when the computer determines that it is okay to do so.

 Before the crash of Flight 605, an Airbus A320 had been involved in another crash, Air France Flight 296Q.
 The official investigation had determined that the cause of that crash was pilot error.
 However, the pilot had blamed the plane's fly-by-wire system for the crash.
 This claim had caused a major controversy about the Airbus A320.